-After the despair of Monday’s events, Manchester United have the chance to bring some pride back to Manchester.
+After the despair of Monday’s events, Manchester United have the chance to bring some pride and glory back to Manchester.

 Ajax however stands between tem and the Europa League trophy plus Champions League football next season.

 Jose Mourinho has a fresh squad available after resting several players during Sunday‘s 2-0 victory over Crystal Palace.

 Daley Blind, Andre Herrera and Marcus Rashford are all expected to start whilst Wayne Rooney drops out.